material-motion/material-motion/concepts/patterns.md

 **Execution** is the fulfillment of an Expectation.

 How Execution occurs is less important than that it fulfills its Expectations.
-For example, many different systems may be employed to fulfill different Expectations.

 For example, an Expectation of "fade in" could reasonably be fulfilled by a system animation system.

-In an alternate universe, FadeInExecution might directly implement the necessary interpolation.
+The same Expectation could also be fulfilled by a custom interpolation function.
 The Expectation doesn't know or care how it's fulfilled - that's the Execution's discretion.

 Good Executions will consider the runtime performance of their execution.
 The former Execution may be more performant if the opaque system is more closely built into the platform.
 The latter Execution may be less performant if it means the Execution must be executed on the main thread.